Air Screwdrivers

 How do I maintain my air screwdriver?

 Regular maintenance involves adding 2-3 drops of pneumatic tool oil into the air inlet before each use or at the start of each working day.
 This lubricates the internal air motor and prevents premature wear.
-Installing an inline FRL unit provides automatic lubrication and removes moisture from the air supply.
+Installing an inline FRL unit provides automatic lubrication and removes moisture from the air supply, particularly important in UK workshops where humidity can introduce condensation into compressed air systems.
 Periodically check and clean the air inlet filter, and inspect the tool for any loose components or damage.

 No, air screwdrivers are specifically designed for driving and removing screws with controlled torque.
 They lack the power, chuck capacity, and structural design needed for drilling operations.
-For drilling tasks, you'll need a dedicated air drill which is engineered to handle the lateral forces and higher torque requirements of drilling applications.
+The clutch mechanisms and lower torque outputs that make them ideal for fastening work make them unsuitable for the higher loads and lateral forces involved in drilling.
+For drilling tasks, you'll need a dedicated air drill which is engineered to handle these different operational demands.

 What size air compressor do I need for an air screwdriver?

 This depends on your specific tool's CFM requirements and intended use.
-For occasional use with a single air screwdriver, a 25-50 litre tank compressor delivering 5-8 CFM should suffice.
-For continuous production work or running multiple tools, consider a larger industrial compressor with a 100+ litre tank and higher CFM output to maintain consistent pressure without the motor constantly cycling.
+For occasional use with a single air screwdriver, a 25-50 litre tank compressor delivering 5-8 CFM should suffice for most applications.
+For continuous production work or running multiple tools simultaneously, consider a larger industrial compressor with a 100+ litre tank and higher CFM output to maintain consistent pressure without the motor constantly cycling, which reduces compressor lifespan and increases energy costs.